 (January 2018) Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).
 National Institute on Drug Abuse.
-Retrieved from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/drug-addiction-treatment-in-united-states
+Retrieved from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/drug-addiction-treatment-in-united-states

 (January 2014) Healthcare Professionals’ Regard Towards Working with Patients with Substance Use Disorders: Comparison of Primary Care, General Psychiatry, and Specialist Addiction Services.
 Drug and Alcohol Dependence.
-Retrieved from https://www.sciencedirect.com/science/article/pii/S0376871613003748
+Retrieved from from https://www.sciencedirect.com/science/article/pii/S0376871613003748

 (July 2016) How to Identify a Physician Recognized for Expertness in the Diagnosis and Treatment of Addiction and Substance-Related Health Conditions.
 American Society of Addiction Medicine.
-Retrieved from https://www.asam.org/advocacy/find-a-policy-statement/view-policy-statement/public-policy-statements/2011/12/16/how-to-identify-a-physician-recognized-for-expertness-in-the-diagnosis-and-treatment-of-addiction-and-substance-related-health-conditions
+Retrieved from from https://www.asam.org/advocacy/find-a-policy-statement/view-policy-statement/public-policy-statements/2011/12/16/how-to-identify-a-physician-recognized-for-expertness-in-the-diagnosis-and-treatment-of-addiction-and-substance-related-health-conditions

 Find a Doctor.
 American Board of Addiction Medicine.
 Retrieved from from https://www.abam.net/find-a-doctor/